gabriele-inghirami/compute_dNdy_and_dNdpT_from_oscar2013_files/README.md

 Warning: if there is already a file named as the output file, it is simply overwritten without any check!

-### make_plots.gp
+### make_plots.gp and make_comparison_plots.gp

-This gnuplot scripts makes plots in eps format of the data exported in human readable text format.
+These gnuplot scripts make plots in eps format of the data exported in human readable text format.

-Usage: `gnuplot make_plots.gp`
+Usage: `gnuplot make_plots.gp` or `gnuplot make_comparison_plots.gp`

-The script must be launched in the same directory where are the data (one can copy it or make a symbolic link).
+By editing the scripts one can choose were to pick up the data and save the plots.

 The plots can be converted from eps to pdf format with: